msheets/psych15-final-project/README.md

 	node toCSVAverage.js hot100

-The results will show up in the appropriate files (`streamingAverages.csv` & `hot100Averages.csv` respectively) in the `data` folder of this repository.
+The results will show up in the appropriate files (`streaming-averages.csv` & `hot100-averages.csv` respectively) in the `data` folder of this repository.

 Data
 ----